ganrad/openai-api-router/README.md

 ## Disclaimer:
 - The software (API Gateway) is provided "as is" without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non infringement.
 In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.
 Use at your own risk.
 - The API Gateway does not currently secure the exposed API's by means of security tokens or API keys.
 Hence it's usage should be limited to private virtual network deployments on Azure.
-That said, the gateway can be easily deployed behind an application gateway or firewall appliance that provides advanced and sophisticated security features.
+That said, the gateway can be easily deployed behind an application gateway or firewall appliance (WAF) that provides advanced and sophisticated security features.

 ### Deployment Options
+Deploy the API Gateway server in a pre-production environment first and configure the desired features by setting the configuration parameters to appropriate values.
+The pre-production environment should be as close as possible to an actual production environment.
+Thoroughly test the routing, caching and persistence features to ensure everything is working properly as expected.

 The Sections below describe the steps to configure and deploy the API Gateway on Azure.
 Although, there are multiple deployment options available on Azure, we will only describe the top two options recommended for production deployments.

 **Recommended for Usage Scenario 1**